jwodder/doapi/FUTURE.md

 - Give `doapi-<droplet/image/floating-ip> delete` waiting options for waiting on each object's "destroy" action

+### Internals

+- When not all objects of a type have been cached, labels that are valid IDs (or fingerprints or potential slugs) should not cause everything to be fetched (but the result should still be cached)

 ## Library

 - Should slugs be allowed as alternative identifiers for images the same way